-Data availability
+Data Availability

-A Premium SSD disk in Azure provides persistent storage that survives a failure of the node VM.
-After the failed VM restarts on a new physical node, all its volumes are re-attached with no data loss.
+A Hyperdisk in Google Cloud provides persistent storage that survives a failure of the node VM.
+After the failed VM restarts on a new physical node all its volumes are attached with no data loss.

-Premium SSD disks have built-in redundancy that protects data from failures in the underlying physical media.
-ASM performs data mirroring on top of the built-in protection of Premium SSD disks.
-Together Premium SSD disks and ASM mirroring provide durable storage with two layers of data protection, which exceed the typical levels of data protection in on-premises deployments.
+Hyperdisks have built-in redundancy that protects data from failures of the underlying physical media.
+The mirroring by ASM is done on top of the built-in protection of Hyperdisk.
+Together Hyperdisksplus ASM mirroring provide durable storage with two layers of data protection, which exceeds the typical level of data protection in on-premises deployments.